Feedback can be helpful and sometimes life-changing. Of course, responding to positive feedback is easier, but we sometimes get negative feedback.

 #2 Thank you for the quick feedback when I sent you my idea about [topic/book proposal/whatever it was].
 Now, I can make some adjustments and start on the next steps.

-#3 Meeting expectations can be hard.
+#3 Meeting expectations can be challenging.
 I am so glad that we finally talked about the household chores and made a plan that we are both happy with.
 Thank you for bringing it up and focusing just on the chore issue.
 You and I make a great team when we can work together.

 #4 I have enjoyed receiving tips and instructions from you during my physical therapy sessions.
 Your feedback about how to stretch and walk properly will change my life.
 My knees are pain-free!
 And I will take your recommendation to work with a personal trainer once my therapy is completed.